frederic-perez/AmE-dictionary/data/dictionary.md

 __the honest truth__ _idiom_ The sincere, unadulterated truth.
 __the idiot box__ _idiom_ A television set, or television in general.
 __the jet set__ _idiom_ A group of wealthy individuals who travel globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
+__the knacker's yard__ _idiom_ A state of ruin or failure due to having become useless or obsolete.
+Refers to a slaughterhouse for old or injured horses.
 __the lion's share__ _idiom_ :two: Major share of something.
 __the name of the game__
 __the order of the day__